 Read also: How non-IATA travel agents operate

 Running a travel business can be hard work and whether or not you use a host/consolidator agency, the fact is there will be pros and cons to any direction you take.
 There are certainly benefits to joining a host/consolidator agency as well as drawbacks.
-Solutions like TTS Consolidator can help you circumvent some limitations which groups in the industry try to impose on upstarts but there are also many pros to working with a host/consolidator agency in the travel business itself.
+Solutions like TTS Consolidator can help you circumvent some limitations that groups in the industry try to impose on upstarts but there are also many pros to working with a host/consolidator agency in the travel business itself.
 If you do decide to go and work with a host/consolidator agency, what are a few important pieces of advice to know?

 It is important to remember that you are a valuable commodity, so remember you are interviewing them to see if you want to join them and not the other way around.
 Researching widely and talking directly with multiple travel agencies can give you a feel for the kind of group that fits your business vision and also fits your temperament.